José Cisnero

-José Luis Cisnero (born April 11, 1989) is a Dominican-American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
-He has also played in MLB for the Houston Astros.
+José Luis Cisnero (born April 11, 1989) is a Dominican-American professional baseball relief pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros, Detroit Tigers, and Los Angeles Angels.

 Career

 Houston Astros

-Cisnero signed with the Houston Astros as an international free agent on December 6, 2007, and was added to their 40-man roster on November 20, 2012.
+Cisnero signed with the Houston Astros as an international free agent on December 6, 2007.
+On November 20, 2012, the Astros added Cisnero to their 40-man roster to protect him from the Rule 5 draft.
 He made his major league debut on April 22, 2013.
 In parts of two seasons for the Astros, he made 33 relief appearances, posting a 4.66 ERA with 46 strikeouts in 48 1/3 innings.
+On May 28, 2014, Cisnero underwent Tommy John surgery, ruling him out for the remainder of the season.
 He was outrighted off the roster on November 3, 2014, and subsequently became a free agent.

 Cincinnati Reds

-On November 18, 2014, Cisnero signed a minor league deal with the Cincinnati Reds.
-Cisnero sat out the 2015 season due to Tommy John surgery.
-He elected free agency on November 6, 2015.
+On November 18, 2014, Cisnero signed a minor league contract with the Cincinnati Reds organization.
+He made 4 appearances for the Double–A Pensacola Blue Wahoos in 2015, recording a 3.38 ERA with 6 strikeouts over 5 1/3 innings pitched.
+Cisnero elected free agency following the season on November 6, 2015.